hyperhq/docs.hyper.sh-hyper/FAQ/pricing.md

 Except as otherwise noted, our prices are exclusive of applicable taxes and duties, including VAT and applicable sales tax.
 Currently, we charges VAT for credits cards issued in NY and Texas.
 The tax details will be available in the monthly bill.

 #### Payment Method
-Currently Hyper_ accepts credit cards.
+Currently Hyper.sh accepts credit cards.
 Please note that all payments are processed by trusted third party payment service.
-No credit card information are kept in Hyper_.
+No credit card information are kept in Hyper.sh.

 #### Billing Period
 We charge your credit card on the 1st day of each month after usage.